Vonage/vivid/docs/installation.md

 ### Getting the packages

 The preferred way to make our package available to your application is to install the whole Vivid's bundle.
-For a specific cases, one may also chose to 'cherry-pick' the specific packages one by one.
+In some specific cases, one may chose to install components individually, as described in a second section below.

+Whichever path you'll decide to take, Vonage's **artifactory** access setup required, see more on that in the third secton below.

-#### Installation
+#### Installing the bundle

 If you're using a bundler that is capable of tree-shaking to bundle up your application's code (such as WebPack), you can install Vivid by running this command: